khushboo-kumar20/BVTechHub/README.md

 ## Discussion Forum

-This is the Discussion Forum page which allows the student/admin to view the questions and answers in the discussion forum.
+This is the Discussion Forum landing page which allows the student/admin to view the questions and answers in the discussion forum.

 ![image](https://user-images.githubusercontent.com/93242916/170877831-6ecf512f-eaf8-44b1-ba4d-6ff5b1b26c93.png)

+This is the View Answers page where we can see all the answers added by the students for a question.

 ![image](https://user-images.githubusercontent.com/93242916/170877847-9d1ab762-6c63-4aa4-92d0-f516a995c5ce.png)

 - **Add question page for the student**

-The students can ask questions by accessing the Add Question form.
+The students can ask questions by accessing the Add Question form which will be available on clicking the Add Question button present on discussion forum landing page.

 ![image](https://user-images.githubusercontent.com/93242916/170877872-78fa183b-26b6-432c-9253-dde15512255e.png)